Common skin conditions your baby might face

 - Gently brush away the scale, once scale starts to soften.

 - Apply medication, if recommended by a board-certified dermatologist.

 What to Do About Baby Skin Conditions

-As a busy parent, it’s often difficult to get to the doctor’s office.
+As a busy parent, it's often difficult to get to the doctor's office.
 The DermatologistOnCall network of board-certified dermatologists is a great solution to receive specialty care for your child without having to leave home.
-Simply create an account for your child (you’ll be asked a few questions as a surrogate), upload photos of their condition and then receive a diagnosis and treatment plan – usually within 24 hours.
+Simply start by creating an account for your child (you'll be asked a few questions as a surrogate), upload photos of their condition and then receive a diagnosis and treatment plan – usually within 24 hours.
 Prescriptions, if necessary, will even be sent to your preferred pharmacy.